pabloinsente/sf_for_beh_ss/README.md

 For **Windows users**, there are two ways to make the code work:

 - Installing [**cygwin**](https://www.cygwin.com/) and running everything from the cygwin console
 - Installing the **Ubuntu 18.04 LTS distribution** in the [Windows subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
-If you use this option, you'll need to type this to access your Windows Desktop files (replace yourName with your username):
+If you use this option, you'll need to type this to access your Windows Desktop files (replace **yourName** with your user-name):

 ```bash
 cd /mnt/c/Users/yourName/Desktop